fgnass/classname-variants/README.md

 });
 ```

-This way a compontents' props (or part of them) can be directly spread into the target element.
+This way a component's props (or part of them) can be directly spread into the target element.
 All variant-related props are used to construct the `className` property while all other props are passed through verbatim:

 ```tsx
 type Props = JSX.IntrinsicElements["button"] &